html2rss/html2rss/README.md

 [`html2rss-web`](https://github.com/gildesmarais/html2rss-web)
 and want to create your private feed configs, keep on reading!

-First, create your YAML file, e.g. called `feeds.yml`.
-This file will contain your global config and feed configs.
+First, create a YAML file, e.g. `feeds.yml`.
+This file will contain your global config and multiple feed configs under the key `feeds`.

 Example: